lethe-cfd/rheocal/README.md

 - incertitudes sur les valeurs
 - fix a, or multiple parameters
-- error warning explained to user
+- error warning explained to user and not stop system (more try)
 - flexible input
 - autofit function
 - guess function